Blendify/blender-manual/blender_docs/manual/modeling/meshes/introduction.rst

 .. figure:: /images/editmode-meshtools-split.jpg

-   The Tool Shelf panel in edit mode (panel split in two parts for layout reasons)
+   The Tool Shelf panel in edit mode (panel split in two parts for layout reasons).

 Open/close the *Mesh Tools* panel using :kbd:`T`.